sxie22/GASP-python/docs/usage.md

 Constraints:
     min_num_atoms: <integer>
     max_num_atoms: <integer>
+    max_interface_atoms: <integer>
     min_lattice_length: <float>
     max_lattice_length: <float>
     min_lattice_angle: <float>
     max_lattice_angle: <float>
     allow_endpoints: <boolean>
     per_species_mids:
         <string> <string>: <float>
         <string> <string>: <float>
         ...
 ~~~~

 The **Constraints** keyword specifies the constraints placed on structures considered by the algorithm, and the entire block is optional.
 Lengths are in Angstroms and angles are in degrees.

   * **min_num_atoms**

 Specifies the minimum number of atoms allowed in the cell.
 Optional, and defaults to 2.
 If specified, must be greater than or equal to 2.

   * **max_num_atoms**

 Specifies the maximum number of atoms allowed in the cell.
 Optional, and defaults to 30.

 For fixed-composition searches, the range defined by the **min_num_atoms** and **max_num_atoms** constraints must contain at least one integer multiple of the number of atoms in the formula unit of the composition.

+  * **max_interface_atoms**

+Specifies the maximum number of atoms for an interface geometry organism.
+Although an organism is with less number of atoms, lattice matching with substrate often makes supercells and thus number of atoms in the resulting interface cell would be greater.
+This is a limit on those interface structures after lattice matching.
+Optional, defaults to 50.

   * **min_lattice_length**

 Specifies the minimum allowed lattice vector length.
 Optional, and defaults to 0.5.

   * **max_lattice_length**

 Specifies the maximum allowed lattice vector length.
 Optional, and defaults to 20.0.

   * **min_lattice_angle**

 Specifies the minimum allowed lattice angle.
 Optional, and defaults to 40.0.

   * **max_lattice_angle**

 Specifies the maximum allowed lattice angle.
 Optional, and defaults to 140.0.

   * **allow_endpoints**

 Specifies whether or not to allow structures with compositions equivalent to the endpoints of the composition space.
 Optional, and defaults to True.
 Only used for phase diagram searches.
 Note that this constraint is not applied to structures in the initial population.

   * **per_species_mids**

 Specifies the minimum interatomic distance constraints between different pairs of atom types.
 If not given, the mid for a pair of atom types is set to 60% of the sum of the radii of the two atoms.

 Below is an example **Constraints** block containing the default values of the constraints, where the default mid's were computed by the algorithm from the atomic radii.

 ~~~~
 Constraints:
     min_num_atoms: 2
     max_num_atoms: 50
     min_lattice_length: 0.5